 I want to take them all home and adopt them as my own ancestors and friends.

-Build them Cathedrals and mausoleums.
+Build them cathedrals and mausoleums.

-Make biopics about their extraordinary lives.
+Make biopics about their lives, extraordinary and ordinary alike.

 But my arms give out,